jonas-kaufmann/NowPlaying-for-TIDAL/README.md

 Lightweight app to display your currently playing song on TIDAL to other Discord users through Rich Presence.
 The indication will vanish shortly after you pause the playback.

+This project is neither created nor supported by Discord or TIDAL.

 Feel free to make suggestions or report bugs.